 - The pain is often localized to one side of your neck

-- Range of motion is severely limited and painful (OR, you are unable to turn your neck, even slightly)
+- Your range of motion is severely limited and painful

-- Its feels worse when trying to move
+- Your neck pain feels worse when you try to move

 - Repetitive movements of the neck (like breathing when swimming, or looking over your shoulder while riding a bike)